 Bristol Interns in China

-Spend your summer on a fully-funded eight-week internship in Shenzhen, China.
+Spend summer 2019 on a fully-funded eight-week internship in Shenzhen, China.

 This is a unique opportunity for first year students on a full undergraduate degree to experience work and life in an exceptionally exciting, vibrant, and important nation on a fully funded placement which includes flights, accommodation, and a stipend.

 You will gain valuable insight into Chinese culture and business.
 And the cross-cultural skills and hands-on business experience you gain in China will set you apart from other students and strengthen your CV and future job applications.

 This programme is run by the British Council who - in partnership with the University of Bristol - will match you to an internship that fits your skills and interests.